1 / 10

 The Ghibli’s slippery shape helps it cut through the air reasonably cleanly, although you do hear a wee bit of wind noise fluttering around the door mirrors, and the fat tyres do kick up a bit of road noise.

 The biggest omission by far is automatic emergency braking.
-Yes, you can have it if an option pack is fitted that also includes active cruise control, lane-keep assist and blind spot monitoring, but you don’t get it as standard.
+Yes, you can have it if an option pack is fitted that also includes active cruise control, lane-keep assist and blind spot monitoring, but you couldn't get it as standard on most models until 2021.
 On a car that costs this much, that’s borderline scandalous.
 Seven airbags, stability control and tyre pressure monitoring are included, but there’s a tyre repair kit rather than a spare wheel.

 Insurance groups and costs